bandachi/MyFirstApp/README.md

 Creating the app helped me familarize myself with:

-  -Creating a new project in Android Studio
+  - Creating a new project in Android Studio

-  -Using constraints
+  - Using constraints

-  -Using EditTexts, TextViews, and Buttons
+  - Using EditTexts, TextViews, and Buttons

-  -Activities
+  - Activities

-  -Debugging in Android Studio
+  - Debugging in Android Studio